eurograduate

 Research into graduate pathways is important for guiding higher education institutions in assessing and improving their programmes and teaching methods.

 The information also helps future students make better choices regarding their studies and career plans.
+Decision makers are provided with valuable evidence

 news